gomezanab/deltamalgo/README.md

 NOTE: Running it in Windows, will display a warning : "console: Failed to install '': java.nio.charset.UnsupportedCharsetException: cp0."

 It is a known issue for Jython, adding -Dpython.console.encoding=UTF-8 as a VM argument to the run configuration for my program.
+For example, run from console as:

-For example: imageJ-win64.exe -Dpython.console.encoding=UTF-8
+imageJ-win64.exe -Dpython.console.encoding=UTF-8

  Acknowledgment